The Velveteen Rabbit: Plot summary

-One night, the boy's nanny gives the rabbit to the boy to sleep with, in place of a lost toy.
+One night, the boy's nanny gives the rabbit to the boy to sleep with in place of a lost toy.
 The rabbit becomes the boy's favorite toy, enjoying picnics with him in the spring, and the boy regards the rabbit as real.
-Time passes and the rabbit becomes shabbier but happy.
-It meets some real rabbits in the summer, and they learn that the velveteen rabbit cannot hop as they do, and they say that he is not a real rabbit.
+Time passes and the rabbit becomes older and shabbier, but remains happy.
+He meets some real rabbits in the summer, and they learn that the velveteen rabbit cannot hop as they do, and they say that he is not a real rabbit.

 One day, the boy comes down with scarlet fever, and the rabbit sits with him as he recovers.
-The doctor orders that the boy should be taken to the seaside and that his room should be disinfected — all his books and toys burnt, including the velveteen rabbit.
+The doctor orders that the boy should be taken to the seaside and that his room should be disinfected and all his books and toys burnt, including the velveteen rabbit.
 The rabbit is bundled into a sack and left out in the garden overnight, where he reflects sadly on his life with his boy.
 The toy rabbit cries, a real tear drops onto the ground, and a marvelous flower appears.
 A fairy steps out of the flower and comforts the velveteen rabbit, introducing herself as the Nursery Magic Fairy.
-She says that, because he has become real to the boy who truly loves him, she will take him away with her and "turn [him] into Real" to everyone.
+She says that because he has become real to the boy who truly loves him, she will take him away with her and "turn [him] Real" to everyone.

-The fairy takes the rabbit to the forest, where she meets the other rabbits and kisses the velveteen rabbit.
-The velveteen rabbit changes into a real rabbit and joins the other rabbits in the forest.
-The next spring the rabbit returns to look at the boy, and the boy sees a resemblance to his old velveteen rabbit and enjoys seeing the rabbit out in the wild.
+The fairy takes the rabbit to the forest, where she meets the other rabbits.
+She kisses the velveteen rabbit, the velveteen rabbit changes into a real rabbit, and he joins the other rabbits in the forest.
+The next spring the rabbit returns to look at the boy, and the boy sees a resemblance to his old velveteen rabbit.